Eleven (Ive song)

 "Eleven" is a song recorded by South Korean girl group Ive for their debut single album of the same name.
 It was released as the group's debut single on December 1, 2021, by Starship Entertainment in conjunction with the single album.
-Written and produced by Peter Rycroft (Lostboy), Lauren Aquilina, Ryan S. Jhun and Alawn with additional songwriting credits by Seo Ji-eum, "Eleven" is a dance-pop song that lyrically expresses the members' romantic feelings.
+Written and produced by Peter Rycroft, Lauren Aquilina, Ryan S. Jhun and Alawn with additional songwriting credits by Seo Ji-eum, "Eleven" is a dance-pop song that lyrically expresses the members' romantic feelings.

 "Eleven" was a commercial success in South Korea, peaking at number two on both the Gaon Digital Chart and the K-pop Hot 100.
 The song also reached the top ten on the national charts in Japan, Malaysia, and Singapore.
 It has been certified platinum for streaming in South Korea and gold for physical sales in Japan.
 Ive promoted the song with live performances on various weekly South Korean music programs, including Inkigayo, Music Bank and Show!
 Music Core.